 Having an aggressive strategy also seems to be part of having David Crane as a CEO.
 According to Crane, future power customers will be able to disconnect from the grid as they use residential solar coupled with energy storage and a gas-powered fuel cell or microturbine to provide for their own power needs.
 This was the subject of Navigant Research’s recent webinar, The Energy Cloud.
 Crane is positioning NRG to be the supplier of solar arrays, fuel cells, and microturbines to power customers in this age of grid obsolescence.
 It’s remarkable to see a utility betting on the grid’s eventual obsolescence, but it’s important to note that within that framework, NRG is still maintaining its core business as a power provider.

-Tags: Distributed energy, Finance & Investing, NRG Energy, Solar Power, Utility Innovations
+Tags: Digital Utility Strategies, Distributed energy, Finance & Investing, NRG Energy, Solar Power

 | No Comments »